 An exempt organization cannot receive refunds for purchases made before the postmark date of its application for exemption, or the date a Comptroller audit determines a sales tax liability, whichever is earlier.

-Exempt organizations and other nonprofit organizations sometimes enter into a contract with a fundraising company to sell taxable items, such as wrapping paper, gifts, candles or candy.
+An exempt organization or other nonprofit organization will sometimes enter into a contract with a fundraising company to sell taxable items, such as wrapping paper, gifts, candles or candy.
 The exempt organization markets the items, collects the money and forwards an agreed-upon portion of the money and the sales tax collected to the fundraising company.
 In this case, the fundraising company is the seller, not the exempt organization.
 The fundraising company must report the sales tax to the Comptroller’s office.
 This does not count as a sale by the organization.

 The fundraising company can collect sales tax on the price of each taxable item, or it can be included in the price of each taxable item.
 If tax is included in the price of the item, the customer must be told that tax is included in the price.